PlaidCloud/website/content/en/docs/concepts/architecture/nodes.md

 ### Node name uniqueness

 The [name](/docs/concepts/overview/working-with-objects/names#names) identifies a Node.
 Two Nodes cannot have the same name at the same time.
-Kubernetes also assumes that a resource with the same name is the same object.
+PlaidCloud also assumes that a resource with the same name is the same object.
 In case of a Node, it is implicitly assumed that an instance using the same name will have the same state (e.g. network settings, root disk contents) and attributes like node labels.
 This may lead to